How to maintain landscape lighting

 Landscaping

-The answer to 'how to maintain landscape lighting' is to regularly inspect, clean, and repair your outdoor lighting system.
-This includes checking for any loose connections, replacing burnt-out bulbs, and ensuring all fixtures are securely mounted and free of debris.
-It's also important to keep the lenses and light covers clean to maximize light output.
+The answer to 'how to maintain landscape lighting' is to regularly inspect, clean, and repair your landscape lighting system.
+This includes checking for any loose connections, replacing any burnt-out bulbs, and ensuring the lighting is properly aimed and focused.
+You should also trim any overgrown vegetation that may be blocking the light.

 Step-by-Step Guide